AlexMog/MMO-Rulemasters-World/README.md

 ### How to use
 #### Requirements
+A complete guide can be found on the [wiki](https://github.com/AlexMog/MMO-Rulemasters-World/wiki/Compile-and-use-the-project)

 This project requires thoes to be installed on your system:
 - Java 7+
 - Maven (needs oracle java version for build, not openjdk)